pivotal/docs-tap/getting-started.md

 #### Debug your Application

-#### Troubleshooting a Running Application
+#### Troubleshooting Running Application

 Now that your application is developed you may be interested in inspecting the run time characteristics of the running application.
 You can use Application Live View UI to look into the running application to monitor resource consumption, JVM status, incoming traffic as well as change log level, environment variables to troubleshoot and fine-tune the running application.
 Currently, Spring Boot based applications can be diagnosed using Application Live View.

 Make sure that you have installed Application Live View components successfully.

-Access Application Live View UI by following the instructions [here](https://docs.vmware.com/en/Application-Live-View-for-VMware-Tanzu/0.2/docs/GUID-installing.html?hWord=N4IghgNiBcIJIDsDOAXSECWCDmACAggA6GYDGYKGA9grgDIYBuAprgGobMDuIAvkA#access-the-application-live-view-ui-6).
+Access Application Live View UI following the instruction [here](https://docs.vmware.com/en/Application-Live-View-for-VMware-Tanzu/0.2/docs/GUID-installing.html?hWord=N4IghgNiBcIJIDsDOAXSECWCDmACAggA6GYDGYKGA9grgDIYBuAprgGobMDuIAvkA#access-the-application-live-view-ui-6).
 Select your application to look inside the running application and [explore](https://docs.vmware.com/en/Application-Live-View-for-VMware-Tanzu/0.1/docs/GUID-product-features.html) the various diagnostic capabilities.

 ---

 ## Section 2: Creating an Accelerator

 You can use any git repository to create an Accelerator.
 You need the URL for the repository to create an Accelerator.

 Use the following procedure to create an accelerator:

-1. Select the **New Accelerator** from the shown accelerators in the Application Accelerator web UI.
+1. Select the **New Accelerator **from the shown accelerators in the Application Accelerator web UI.

 2. Fill in the new project form with the following information:

-    * Name: Your Accelerator name
+    * Name: Your Accelerator name.
-    * (Optional) Description: A description of your accelerator
+    * (Optional) Description: A description of your accelerator.
-    * K8s Resource Name: A Kubernetes resource name
+    * K8s Resource Name: A Kubernetes resource name.
-    * Git Repository URL: The git repository URL you use to create an accelerator
+    * Git Repository URL: The git repository URL you use to create an accelerator.
-    * Git Branch: the name of your git branch
+    * Git Branch: the name of your git branch.
-    * (Optional) Tags: Any associated tags
+    * (Optional) Tags: Any associated tags.

 3. Download and expand the zip file.